 LATEST NEWS >>

-Under the auspices of EBRD’s Regional Energy Efficiency Programme (Plus) managed by ECA, we have been appointed together with partners BRE to support the Ministry of Environment and Spatial Planning in Kosovo to finalise a subset of its secondary legislation and, specifically, that relating to minimum energy performance standards to support practical implementation of the requirements of the EU’s Energy Performance of Buildings Directive (EPBD), and the corresponding primary law previously developed by ECA and its partners for Kosovo.
+Under the auspices of EBRD’s Regional Energy Efficiency Programme (Plus) managed by ECA, we have been appointed together with partners BRE to support the Ministry of Infrastructure and Energy to harmonise and implement a subset of its secondary legislation with the requirements of the EU’s Energy Performance of Buildings Directive (EPBD).
+This follows from previous assistance with developing the corresponding primary law, which was adopted by Albania in November 2016.

 ECA is leading a renewable energy project in Mozambique with 2 major components; (1) Implementation of the new Feed-in Tariff (FiT) regime for on-grid renewable energy, (2) Creation of a regulatory framework for mini-grids.
 We will coordinate deliverables from technical partners (3E and Carbon Africa) while ourselves developing standardised power purchase agreements for on-grid generators and providing a mini-grid tariff structure and model.